buberdds/angular-bootstrap-colorpicker/README.md

-angular-bootstrap-colorpicker
+angular-bootstrap-colorpicker v2
 =============================

-Angularjs directive for <a href="http://www.eyecon.ro/bootstrap-colorpicker/" target="_blank">bootstrap-colorpicker</a> library.<br />
+This version contains a native AngularJS directive based on bootstrap-colorpicker jQuery library.<br />
+No dependency on jQuery or jQuery plugin is required.<br />
+If you need a functionality from the original plugin switch to other branch in this repository.

-<a href="http://web.hostdmk.net/github/colorpicker/" target="_blank">Demo page</a>
+<a href="http://web.hostdmk.net/github/colorpicker_v2/" target="_blank">Demo page</a>

 Installation
 ===============================
-Copy css/colorpicker.css, img/*.png and, lib/bootstrap-colorpicker.js, js/bootstrap-colorpicker-module.js.
+Copy css/colorpicker.css and js/bootstrap-colorpicker-module.js.
 Add a dependency to your app, for instance: angular.module('myApp', ['myApp.filters', 'myApp.services', 'myApp.directives', 'myApp.controllers', 'colorpicker.module'])

-Examples (ng-model is optional):
+Examples (model must be an object):
 ===============================

 Hex format